Revisiting the Neural Tangent Kernel: the role of large width and depth: Related work

-The NTK typically requires Monte Carlo estimation of expectations over Gaussian distributions, especially when nonlinearities from activations are involved.
-This reliance on sampling can be computationally expensive and introduces variance in the resulting kernel evaluations.
-However, closed-form expressions have been derived for certain activation functions, such as ReLU and leaky ReLU~\citep{tsuchida2018invariance}.
-Additionally, while prior work has largely focused on width, less attention has been paid to how depth affects NTK sensitivity to initialization and the associated multiplicity in network outputs.
-Among the few works addressing this dimension, \citet{bietti2020deep} show that for the uniform measure on the sphere, the reproducing kernel (c.f. reproducing kernel Hilbert space or RKHS) leads to the same representation power regardless of the network depth.
-This raises the question of the significance of depth for the NTK.
 Further insights are provided by~\citet{nguyen2021tight}, who derive an asymptotic lower bound on the smallest eigenvalue of the NTK through the Hermite expansion of the kernel.
 This result can be used to derive bounds on the generalization of the model~\citep{arora2019fine} and gives a better grasp on understanding the role that depth plays in both convergence and generalization. \citet{murray2023characterizing} characterize the full spectrum of the NTK via the Hermite expansion for arbitrary datasets on the sphere.
 They recover an empirical observation that the eigenvalues of the NTK follow power law decay with respect to the size of the training set; \citet{li2024eigenvalue} extend this line of results to general domains beyond the sphere.
-In addition to the previous result from \citet{jacot2018neural} regarding the convergence to kernel regression in the infinite width case, they also establish a uniform convergence bound to the NTK regressor for the output of the trained model.
+In addition to the previous result from \citet{jacot2018neural} regarding the convergence to kernel regression in the infinite-width case, they also establish a uniform convergence bound on the projection term of the output of the trained model.
 This improves upon the pointwise convergence bounds found in \citet{lee2019wide, arora2019exact, allen2019convergence}.
 As in the initial paper by \citet{jacot2018neural}, the limiting kernel is observed to be deterministic.
-This is contrasted with the work of \citet{hanin2020finite}, where the authors characterize the NTK directly through the ratio of its second and first moment.
-They obtain a limiting result showing that if the ratio of depth to width is unbounded, the NTK has a much higher variance than mean, implying that it is highly stochastic.
+However, each of these results on the spectrum of the NTK relies on the assumption that data is generated from a probability distribution with a density function, and do not extend to the discrete case.
+It is therefore of practical interest to relax this assumption and work with an arbitrary dataset.
+In this regard, \citep{karhadkar2024bounds} provide a lower bound on the smallest eigenvalue of the NTK given a separation condition on the dataset.
+Their work shows that for arbitrary depth, the smallest eigenvalue is bounded away from zero with high probability.
+The separation condition can potentially change as the dataset size increases, implying that the smallest eigenvalue decreases towards 0.
+For this reason, we study the interplay between the rate of decrease of the smallest eigenvalue, the separation condition, and the dataset size.